Senior Lecturer Transfusion Medicine

 Immunodeficient mice constitute an ideal organism to study human cell function in vivo.
 Studies of blood cells derived in the laboratory in these mice provide invaluable data of safety and efficacy prior to administration to humans.

-Working group: Dr Jose Guerrero (post-doc), Cavan Bennett (research assistant), Dr Thomas Moreau (post-doc)
+Working group: Dr Jose Guerrero (post-doc), Cavan Bennett (PhD student), Dr Thomas Moreau (post-doc)

 Key collaborators: Dr Dave Adams (WTSI), Prof Anthony Green (Department of Haematology), Prof Willem Ouwehand (Department of Haematology), Dr Marloes Tijssen (Department of Haematology)